-All entirely sprung parts of the car in contact with the external air stream, except cameras, camera housings and the parts definitely associated with the mechanical functioning of the engine, transmission and running gear.
+All entirely sprung parts of the car in contact with the external air stream, except cameras, camera housings, ERS status lights and the parts definitely associated with the mechanical functioning of the engine, transmission and running gear.
 Airboxes, radiators and engine exhausts are considered to be part of the bodywork.